AmanJaiswal1112/microservice-prac/README.md

 # microservice-prac

-flow diagram of our system
+flow diagram of our system.
+We will add diagram here